JDOsborne1/db_to_d2/readme.md

     - PostgreSQL
 - Support Multi-schema diagrams (possibly using D2s multi-diagram options)
 - (Possibly) break out `d2` elements of the core package to enable other diagramming tools to be used

+## Versioning

+The project will be versioned with Semantic Versioning, as recommended by Github and Gitlab.

+The Public API surface of this repo is the behaviour of the binary itself, as documented in this readme, and in the package documentation associated with that build.

+Special consideration will be given to the interfaces in the `core` package, for those who may eventually use it as a basis in other tooling.
+These are currently subject to change as part of the intial development, but are intended to be included as part of the public API for version 1.